dj-wasabi/terraform-provider-bitbucket/README.md

 - Maintained by HashiCorp and @cwood with contributions from the community
 - [Archived](https://www.terraform.io/docs/internals/archiving.html) by HashiCorp due not being maintained (likely related to not being published to the registry)
 - Forked and published to [Terraform Registry](https://registry.terraform.io) by @aeirola
+- And forked by me with some various other commits found elsewhere and provided some fixes of my own.

 Terraform Provider
 ==================